Predictions of a simple parametric model of hierarchical black hole mergers: Introduction

-Recently \cite{Zevin:2022bfa} studied the impact of the host environment on the mass distributions of hierarchically-assembled BHs.
-They generate merger trees that start with first-generation (1g) BH seeds, and grow them by merging BHs in series while estimating the remnants properties using NR fits \citep{Gerosa:2016sys}.
-They do this for three different kinds of binary mergers: 1g+Ng, Ng+Ng, and Mg+Ng, with $\rm M \le N$.
+\citealt{Zevin:2022bfa} studied the impact of the host environment on the mass distributions of hierarchically assembled BHs.
+They generate merger trees that start with first-generation (1g) BH seeds, and grow them by merging BHs in series while estimating the remnants' properties using NR fits~\citep{Gerosa:2016sys}.
+They studied three different kinds of binary mergers: 1g+Ng, Ng+Ng, and Mg+Ng, with $\rm M \le N$.
 Here Ng refers to the BH generation.
-For example, a 1g+1g merger produces a 2g remnant, which can then form a binary with a new 1g BH (1g+2g), another 2g BH (2g+2g), or with a higher generation BH (e.g., 2g+3g; see Fig.~\ref{fig:diff-gen}). \cite{Zevin:2022bfa} found that once the escape speed of the host environment reaches $\sim 300\,\text{km/s}$, the fraction of hierarchically-assembled binaries with total masses greater than $100 M_{\odot}$ exceeds the observed upper limit of the LVK mass distribution (see Fig.~4 of \citealt{Zevin:2022bfa}).
-They argued that hierarchical formation in such environments should be inhibited by some unknown mechanisms to avoid this conflict.
+For example, a 1g+1g merger produces a 2g remnant, which can then form a binary with a new 1g BH (1g+2g), another 2g BH (2g+2g), or with a higher generation BH (e.g., 2g+3g; see Fig.~\ref{fig:diff-gen}). \citealt{Zevin:2022bfa} found that once the escape speed of the host environment reaches $\sim 300\,\text{km/s}$, the fraction of hierarchically assembled binaries with total masses greater than $100 M_{\odot}$ exceeds the observed upper limit of the LVK mass distribution (see Fig.~4 of \citealt{Zevin:2022bfa}).
+They argued that hierarchical formation in such environments should be inhibited by some unknown mechanism to avoid this conflict termed as the ``cluster catastrophe".
+However, the study is hindered by several significant uncertainties that includes: (a) the initial properties of star clusters~\citep[e.g., Ref.][]{Chatterjee2017}, (b) the absence of considerations for binary-single \citep{Heggie2000MNRAS,Ginat2023} and binary-binary interactions (potentially ejecting BHs and hence decreasing the total number of hierarchical mergers~\citep[e.g., Refs.][]{Rodriguez2018,Zevin2019, Hamers2020}), (c) the absence of a varying initial BH mass function for the clusters that take into account the variation of cluster's metallicity \citep{Mapelli2013, Chattopadhyay:2022buz} and age \citep{Narloch2022}; and (d) the lack of inclusion of the change in the cluster dynamics due to the growth a massive BH at its center \citep{ArcaSedda2024}.
+These limitations result in numerous caveats for the study.
+Other works \citep[e.g., Refs.][]{Petrovich2017,Fragione2019MNRAS,Wang2021ApJ, ArcaSedda2024, ArcaSedda2024MNRAS1}, utilizing different methods, have not identified any indications of the proposed cluster catastrophe.